jschhie/Financial-Visualizer/README.md

 ## Program Requirements
 This Python program simply requires the user to install ```matplotlib``` (and ```python3```!).

-They can the run the program as-is.
-On Terminal, for example, enter ``` python3 expenseTracker.py ```.
+To run the program on Terminal, for example, enter ``` python3 expenseTracker.py ```.

+As-is, the program has been initialized with some sample transactions, which are stored in the database ```expenses.db``` and ```curr_balance.pickle``` file.
+Alternatively, the user may provide their own input and "reset" the program's state.
+To do so, they need not download those two aforementioned files.
+The ExpenseTracker would then be emptied with a balance of $0.00.

 ## Visual Demo
 The following results are based on the supplied ```curr_balance.pickle``` file and ```expenses.db``` database.